Saengerkrieg12/pointshop-documentation/docs/01_Configuration/00_Data_Providers.md

 ####<a name="mysql"></a>MySQL

-The MySQL provider is available as a seperate download from the [pointshop-mysql](https://github.com/adamdburton/pointshop-mysql) github repository.
+The MySQL provider is available as a separate download from the [pointshop-mysql](https://github.com/adamdburton/pointshop-mysql) github repository.
 This provider connects to a MySQL server and supports synchonised Points and Items between servers.

     PS.Config.DataProvider = 'mysql'